 While developing the programme, we narrowed down on three areas of urgent need.
 To begin with, the dogs on the streets needed immediate first aid, two, the first aid would require support and care from the local community, and lastly, local activists needed to be identified, educated and trained for animal care.

 Using extensive research and practical methodology, we were able to meet and engage with over 60 animal lovers of Varanasi.
 Work with activists revolved around first aid, training them to work with the community and care for animals in their areas.

-Progressively, we started work with the local community, using first-aid treatments as triggers for action and compassion.
-Active engagement of the community ensued, who would then willingly undertake follow-ups and even report cases of new injuries and ailments.
+Progressively, we started working with the local community, using first-aid treatments as triggers for action and compassion.
+Active engagement of the community ensured, who would then willingly undertake follow-ups and even report cases of new injuries and ailments.
 Chaiwallas, rickshaw pullers and everyone in the community actively participated in saving these animals.

 Every first-aid treatment itself provided us with an opportunity for education and awareness, but formal methods of reaching out to children through schools and colleges were also undertaken.

 Today, we’re a strong community of 4 leaders, 30 activists, and countless community workers, who can respond to the changing needs of Varanasi.